 For young people today, exam stress is no different - although it could be speculated that, if anything, it's worse.
-The pressures of social media, the impact on mental health from the pandemic and lockdowns and the interruptions to their education from the same, may all have their part to play in why increasing numbers of children and young people are turning to organisations like Childline for help with exam anxiety.
+The pressures of social media, the long term impact of interruptions to education from the pandemic and lockdowns, mental health struggles, may all have their part to play in why increasing numbers of children and young people are turning to organisations like Childline for help with exam anxiety.